 It used to be that pathia was reserved for celebrations.
 Not every day dinner.
 When you taste it you will understand why.

 And then it seems it fell from favour.
-From Indian wedding to dinner at a UK curry house.
+From Indian wedding to dinner at a local take-out restaurant.
 That’s quite a fall from grace.
-No offence to the UK intended.
+No offence to restaurants intended.

 But it’s worth trying.
 It’s good.
 Maybe you can be part of the great pathia revival.
 I am.